nrepl/spec.nrepl.org/spec.md

 ```

 The response should contain a `completions` field with a list of
-completion candidates: dictionaries with fields `candidate` with the
+completion candidates: dictionaries with a `candidate` field with the
-full text to complete, and `type` describing the candidate's type.
+full text to complete, and optionally a `type` field describing the
+candidate's type.

 ```json
 // client <- server